whiprandolph/bestseller/Part 2 - Why Are We So Lost/08 - Why Don't More People Stand Together.md

 7. _Leaders Serve the People_: They specifically avoided factions,[xxx-a basic call to consciousness|p34] and no government imposed laws on anyone.
 Instead, the traditional Haudenosaunee's political leaders were also their spiritual leaders, and they were expected to be extremely generous.[xxx-a basic call to consciousness|p104]

 What was the end result of a society based in part on these principles?
-Whereas one encyclopedia defines a "utopia" as "impossibly idealistic"[xxx-britannica utopia], the Haudenosaunee writers described how, prior to the arrival of European unhealthy cultures, "It was, in fact, a kind of Utopia, a place where no one went hungry, a place where the people were happy and healthy."[xxx-a basic call to consciousness|p104]
+Whereas one encyclopedia defines a "utopia" as "impossibly idealistic"[xxx-britannica utopia], the Haudenosaunee writers described how, prior to the arrival of European unhealthy nations, "It was, in fact, a kind of Utopia, a place where no one went hungry, a place where the people were happy and healthy."[xxx-a basic call to consciousness|p104]

-Countless people have dreamed of revolution, but too few revolutionaries have studied healthy cultures and learned what it takes to generate a society of mutual respect, spiritual strength and courageous solidarity.
+Countless people have dreamed of revolution, but too few revolutionaries have studied healthy nations and learned what it takes to generate a society of mutual respect, spiritual strength and courageous solidarity.
 Without this understanding, too many revolutions merely exchange one ruling class for another.

 ### References